Having your operation for vulval cancer

 When you wake up, you may have a drip in place to give you fluids until you are eating and drinking again.
 You may be given antibiotics through the drip to help prevent any infection in your wound.
 You should be able to eat and drink as soon as you have got over your anaesthetic and the drip can then come down.

 You may have a tube into your bladder (catheter) put in while you are in theatre.
-Depending on the operation you've had, this may have to stay in for up to 10 days.
+Depending on the operation you've had, this may only stay in overnight.
+Or you may need it in for a longer period of time.
 The catheter will drain urine from your bladder.
 You won't have to go to the toilet or use a bedpan and the tube will stop urine from coming into contact with your wound.

-If you have had lymph nodes removed from one or both groins, you will have a tube called a drain coming out of each groin wound.
+If you have had lymph nodes removed from one or both groins, you will probably have a tube called a drain coming out of each groin wound.
 This is to drain fluid that collects in the area and help to prevent swelling and infection.
 These drains will have to stay in until no more fluid is coming out.
-This can be 10 days or more with this type of surgery.
+The time this takes varies and the drain may stay in for up to 14 days.

 You may or may not have a dressing covering your wound.
 Some surgeons prefer to leave the wound uncovered so that it can be regularly cleaned with warm sterile water.
 Your nurse will do this for you.
 Other surgeons like the wound to be kept covered for a few days.
 If you do have a dressing, your nurse will change it and clean the wound every few days at least.